 Iwan Rhys Morus is professor in the Department of History and Welsh History at Aberystwyth University in Wales.

 Real innovators are disruptive, or so the prevailing view would lead us to believe.
-They are iconoclasts who break with tradition and replace old rules with new ones of their own making — mold-breaking innovators such as Elon Musk, Jeff Bezos or Elizabeth Holmes, who succeed precisely because they refuse to follow convention.
+They are iconoclasts who break with tradition and replace old rules with new ones of their own making — those lauded as mold-breaking innovators, such as Elon Musk, Jeff Bezos or Elizabeth Holmes, whom society rewards precisely because they refuse to follow convention.
 From this point of view, real innovators make it up as they go along instead of following in others’ footsteps.
 It’s all about the individual, and particular sorts of individuals at that.

 Today’s innovators carefully cultivate the image of people who are prepared to live dangerously, going close, or even over, the edge in everything that they do.
 Musk, in particular, is famous for the scope of his disruptive ability.
 But his over-the-top public performances — whether he’s engaging in antics on Twitter or sailing close to the financial wind — are calculated to reassure as much as challenge.
 They’re a way of reminding everyone of who he is — that his capacity to transgress is the measure of his capacity to innovate profitably.